No matter how old students are or what individual skills they have, visuals drive the point home and make ideas easier to remember.

-Teachers have been creating infographics for their classrooms for generations – think of that nitrogen cycle poster every science class has up on its wall.
+Teachers have been creating infographics for their classrooms for generations – think of that nitrogen cycle poster in every science class!

 After all, students have access to more technology than ever and they usually pick up on learning new tech tools quickly.
 Not only will you be filling the digital learning gap for students, but you’ll be keeping them entertained.

 Who knows – your students might even teach you a thing or two!

 If you’re wondering how you can start using infographics in your classroom or media studies class, get the Infographic Activity Book for Students.
 It’s free. 🙂

 *Editor’s Note: This blog post was updated on March 27, 2019 for accuracy and comprehensiveness.
 It was originally published on December 22, 2017